 - For the JCG program the site’s Terms & Conditions apply.

 Joining our JCG program is simple and easy.
 To be considered, just send an email to our Executive Editor, Byron Kiourtzoglou, with your quick bio and a link to your blog.

 How to promote Java Code Geeks

 When you become a JCG, the best way to show off the program is to post a mention about it on your blog.

-Save this JCG badge and put it on your blog to show off your JCG status!
+Save this JCG badge and put it on your blog/site and any social profile to show off your JCG status!

 To do so just copy the HTML code snippet provided below and paste it to the exact place where you want the badge to be presented.

 Java User Groups

 - Arun Gupta (Java Champion, JavaOne Rockstar, JUG Leader)

 - Blaise Doughan (Team lead for the TopLink / EclipseLink JAXB & SDO)